kadamwhite/talks/2018/wceu/slides.md

 ???

-It's not programming, I think.
-This may sound controversial, but think about it -- it's 2018 and we have the best languages, frameworks, and tools that have existed in the history of the web.
+I don't think it's programming.
+This may sound controversial, but think about it -- we have the best frameworks & tools that have existed in the history of the web.
 It gets better every week.

+---

+### We're here to
+## Solve Problems,
+### not write code

+???

+This is why we spend a small amount of time in our sprint retrospectives talking about what we could have done better technically,

+but we spend a LOT of time discussing what we could do to improve all the other things that help us work efficiently as a team

+Despite calling ourselves programmers, our job is to solve problems.
+The code is just a means to an end.

 ---